Rigo-codes/aisd-jse-conditional-statements-multichoice/README.md

 }
 ```

-- [ ] See your code in action: Run the JavaScript file in your terminal by entering the command `node index.js` and pressing Enter.
+- [ x] See your code in action: Run the JavaScript file in your terminal by entering the command `node index.js` and pressing Enter.

 ![Screenshot of the unexpected token error](assets/images/unexpected_token_error.png)
-- [ ] Observe the "`Unexpected token 'else'`" error in the console.
+- [ x] Observe the "`Unexpected token 'else'`" error in the console.

 **Explanation:**